-Upon the approval of our Ordinary Shares for listing on a tier of the Nasdaq Stock Market and the effectiveness of a registration statement covering the resale of the Ordinary Shares, which we have undertaken to file with the SEC within 120 days from the January 2021 First Closing, we will conduct a second closing, or the January 2021 Second Closing, in the aggregate amount of \$6 million, against issuance of 36,754,222 Ordinary Shares.
+Pursuant to the January 2021 SPA, a second closing, or the January 2021 Second Closing, in the aggregate amount of \$6 million, against issuance of 36,754,222 Ordinary Shares was to occur upon the approval of our Ordinary Shares for listing on a tier of the Nasdaq Stock Market and the effectiveness of a registration statement covering the resale of the Ordinary Shares, or the Nasdaq Milestone, which we undertook to file with the SEC within 120 days from the January 2021 First Closing.
+However, on May 9, 2021, the January 2021 Investors waived the achievement of the Nasdaq Milestone as a pre-condition, and we completed the January 2021 Second Closing.